Alexandra Schmitz · Art de l’Anglage · Les Brenets

 At Compagnie Horlogère Locloise SA, anglage and watch decoration become part of everyday work.
 The gesture is then measured against pace, consistency and inspection.
 This still matters in the way she teaches: one isolated success is not enough, it has to be repeatable cleanly.

-The standard starts to show in consistency, not in effect.
+The gesture starts to show in consistency, not in effect.

 Period